SeSartaj/geov_hosting/README.md

 ## Goal

-Implement a light weight minimal version of kepler.gl with a small subset of the original features.
-(Kepler is heavy!)
+Implement a map component with custom layers fetched from a REST API, to be integrated into a dashboard.

 ## Requirements